elliotmatson/Docker-Davinci-Resolve-Project-Server/README.md

 2. In Container Station, click "Create", then click "Create Application"
 3. Name your application whatever you like (eg. ResolveServer)
 4. Copy/Paste your modified docker-compose.yml file, hit "Validate YAML" to test it, and if it passes, click "Create"
 5. Container Station will download the files it needs and start the app.
-If it doesn't autostart after ~5 minutes, try clicking the play button for your app on the Overview tab

 ### Synology